Dre Campbell Farm

 10. Cat-Proof Fencing

-To keep cats out of your yard, install a cat-proof fence.
+To further help keep cats out of your yard, install a cat-proof fence.
 However, make sure the fence’s sloping top is facing out instead of in.

 11. Prickly Surfaces

 You can also make garden stakes out of chopsticks.
-Put them close to each other.
-Kitty will have a hard time getting through the tight space between them.
+Put them close to each other, and the cat will have a hard time getting through the tight space between them.

-Furthermore, you can lay bird netting or chicken wire (discussed above) on your soil and cover it with dirt.
+You can also lay bird netting or chicken wire (discussed above) on your soil and cover it over.

 12. Wind Chimes and Motion-Sensitive Bells

-A simple rock or pebble in a jar that rattles when kitty approaches would work, as might wind chimes and motion-sensitive bells.
+A simple rock or pebble in a jar that rattles when the cat approaches would work, as might wind chimes and motion-sensitive bells.

-The cluttering sound of these devices will frighten the animals, keeping them away.
+The cluttering sound of these devices will likely frighten the animals, keeping them away.

 13. Essential Oils